sarkahn/dots-roguelike/Assets/Part1/Part1-HelloWorld.md

 The code is pretty straightforward - we're writing the string "Hello, World!" to position 5,5 in the console.
-Make sure you're calling it in Start and not Awake, since the console needs to do some initilization during Awake.
+Make sure you're calling it in Start and not Awake, since `SimpleConsoleProxy` needs to do some initilization during Awake.
 By default Print will write white text on a black background, but you can call PrintColor to add colored tiles.

-In order for it to work we need it to be in our scene, so attach the new script to any GameObject in the scene and set our console as the reference in the inspector:
+In order for our new script to work we need it to be in our scene, so attach the new script to any GameObject in the scene and set our console as the reference in the inspector: